Low Calorie Alcoholic Drinks List: Alcohol That Won't Make You Fat

 One For The Beer Lovers

 A pint of larger hits the scales at 200 calories.
 Ale is slightly less at 180 calories and cider a little more at 220.
+A pint of Guinness comes in at 210 calories.
 Less than a bag of chips.
 But hey!
 Who eats ten bags of chips right?
 Beer is actually relatively low on the calorie scale compared to most drinks that are readily available to us every day.
 When you think about it, alcohol isn't fattening at all if you enjoy a drink or two; it's consistent bingeing that results in the dreaded beer belly.
 I guess the five pint-er among us is cringing!
 Thank God I'm a gin and tonic lover!
 I feel no guilt whatsoever, and the lime, that's one of my 5 a day.

 The Fat Bit